 Israel Kamakawiwoʻole – Somewhere Over the Rainbow/What A Wonderful World (Medley)

-It would be extremely remiss of us not to include this track in our list of top Uke-moments.
+It would be extremely remiss of us not to include this track in our list of the best ukulele songs.
 Israel Kamakawiwoʻole.
 Known to his fans as ‘Iz’, the Hawaiian musician passed away in 1997, but his medley of "Somewhere Over the Rainbow/What A Wonderful World" has become ingrained in Hawaiian culture.
 It's become so popular, it is now the most requested version of the song by far, according to EMI publishing.
 That's quite remarkable for a rendition with one voice, accompanied only by ukulele!

 Eddie Vedder — Sleeping by Myself